pyside/pyside2-setup/doc/faq.rst

 What is Shiboken?
 -----------------

+Shiboken is a GeneratorRunner plugin that outputs C++ code for CPython extensions.

 Here the name generator refers actually to a program composed of a set of *generator classes* that output different resources based on information contained inside C++ header files.